orta/orta.github.com/_posts/2025-10-20-late-thirties.md

 short-term transport, and took it to the park often.
 I bought an annual pass for a local bouldering gym and learned to rock climb to a pretty good level as an alternative to going to a gym or running.

-We visited Northern Ireland a lot, (where Danger is from), and the north visited us a lot.
+We visited <a class="fancybox" href="/assets/images/late-thirties/northern-ireland.jpg">Northern Ireland</a> a lot,
+(where Danger is from), and the north visited us a lot.

 We opened our house to some Ukrainians for a few months, they ended up working for the Irish government helping more Ukrainians integrate into Ireland.
 A fun little positive feedback cycle.

-Danger got a little overboard with dog fostering, which makes for some fun stories and our dog Hayes loved moving from The Big City to a smaller quieter locale.
+Danger got a little overboard with dog fostering, which makes for some fun stories and our dog
+<a class="fancybox" href="/assets/images/late-thirties/hayes.jpg">Hayes</a> loved moving from The Big City to a smaller
+quieter locale.

 I ended up on two documentaries while in Dublin, one for [Svelte](https://www.youtube.com/watch?v=kMlkCYL9qo0) ([20:57](https://youtu.be/kMlkCYL9qo0?si=WLP34s3oPrN7wWFi&t=1257)) and another for